freeCodeCamp/news-translation-tasks/README.md

 Click the link **click to open github.dev**.
 It will open the machine-translated file in the github.dev editor.
 It looks just like VS Code.
 ![github.dev editor](images/ghdev-open.png)

-2. In the "posteditor" field at the beginning of the file, write your username on Ghost.
+2. In the "posteditor" field at the beginning of the file, write your Ghost username.
 ![Update posteditor field](images/ghdev-name.png)

 3. To see the original article in English, you can `Ctrl + click` the original URL to open the original article in your browser.
 Or you can find the original markdown file in the `articles/_raw` directory with the same file name.
 Be careful not to edit the raw file.